 As a result, our team more accurately mirrors America.
 Women, minority, and/or openly gay lawyers make up the majority of our staff.
 A passion for social justice unites our team - we all work to use the power of law to help create and enforce a more just society.

-Cara Van Dorn is a Litigation Fellow in the San Diego office of Sanford Heisler Sharp.
+Cara Van Dorn is an Associate in the San Diego office of Sanford Heisler Sharp.

 Before joining the firm in January 2018, Ms. Van Dorn graduated cum laude from the Wake Forest School of Law in 2017 and worked at Motley Rice in Mount Pleasant, South Carolina, as both an associate attorney and a summer clerk.
 While at Motley Rice, she worked on securities fraud and tobacco litigation and assisted in appeals before the Fourth and Eleventh Circuit Courts of Appeals.